 FSAs potentially impact the employee's individual tax return in three ways:

 - Reimbursements not used for qualified health expenses are taxable.
 (Qualified health expenses are defined in Publication 502, Medical and Dental Expenses.)
-Include the amount of FSA reimbursements not used for qualified health expenses in Other Income on Schedule 1 (Form 1040).
+FSA reimbursements not used for qualified health expenses in should be included in Other Income on Schedule 1 (Form 1040).

 - Qualified health expenses that have been reimbursed by the FSA should not be included in medical and dental expenses on Schedule A.